 Chiara Lo Prete is Assistant Professor of Energy Economics in the John and Willie Leone Family Department of Energy and Mineral Engineering.
-Dr. Lo Prete’s research centers on the design and operations of electricity markets, and employs quantitative methods at the intersection of economics, operations research and statistics.
-Current research focuses on cross-product manipulation in wholesale electricity markets, impact of state environmental policies on regional electricity markets, and market design to face new challenges determined by the interactions between day-ahead energy markets and related financial positions, limits on fuel availability and growth of intermittent renewables.
+Dr. Lo Prete’s research applies microeconomics, optimization and statistics to the study of power systems and their environmental effects.
+She investigates reforms in electricity market design to face new challenges determined by the interactions between day-ahead energy markets and related financial positions, limits on fuel availability and growth of intermittent renewables.
 She also studies power system responses to environmental policies and incentives that affect grid operations and investment in market environments.
 Before joining Penn State in July 2014, Dr. Lo Prete was a Ziff Environmental Fellow at Harvard University from 2012 to 2014.
 She earned a B.A. in Economics (summa cum laude) from LUISS University (Italy), a M.A. in Energy Economics from the Scuola Mattei (Italy), and a M.S. and Ph.D. in Geography and Environmental Engineering from The Johns Hopkins University.

 The use of uneconomic virtual transactions in day-ahead electricity markets to benefit related financial positions has emerged as a policy concern in recent years.
 Cross-product manipulation has been studied extensively in securities and commodities markets, but its theoretical foundations and empirical implications in electricity markets are not well understood.
 In a series of papers, Dr. Lo Prete and collaborators have used equilibrium models to examine how market participants may affect electricity prices over a sustained period using only financial positions from the day-ahead market.
 Ongoing work focuses on the application of machine learning methods to detect this type of price manipulation in the data.